Deno Davie

-Deno M Davie (born 1965), is a male retired cyclist who competed for England.
+Deno M Davie (born 1965), is an English retired cyclist.

 Cycling career

 He represented England and competed in the road race and won a gold medal in the road team time trial with Alan Gornall, Keith Reynolds and Paul Curran, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 He won one National Championship and was a professional from 1988-1989.